sassoftware/saspy/saspy/doc/source/install.rst

     pip install git+https://git@github.com/sassoftware/saspy.git@branchname

-Also, if you prefer conda install, you can use install with that from conda-forge:
+Also, if you prefer conda install, you can use that from the conda-forge channel:

     see: https://github.com/conda-forge/saspy-feedstock#installing-saspy